My mother was having trouble opening a drawer. She pulled and pulled, but it wouldn’t budge. Frustrated, she yelled “Jesus!” and it finally opened.

 I have made the case once before that beliefs affect behaviour.
 How strange would it be if people’s most cherished beliefs failed to move them in any way?

 The Roman Emperor Caligula was as driven as anyone by his view of the world.
 It is believed grew ambitious enough to challenge Neptune – the god of the ocean – himself.
-He apparently ordered his legion of troops to enter the ocean and wage war with the sea itself.
+He apparently ordered his legion of troops to enter the waters and wage war with the sea itself.

 I wonder if the way we run this world is more like Caligula’s campaign than we would care to admit.